BMR Calculator

 • Mifflin-St Jeor and Harris-Benedict formula options

-• Accurate BMR calculation for men and women
+• Accurate BMR calculation for men and women with age and gender factors

 • Activity level multipliers for TDEE calculation